RomanW05/ecommerce/README.md

 * Integration testing: TODO
 * Deployment: TODO

-* Each microservice consists of a Django project with an application to handle incoming and outcoming data
+* Each microservice consists of a different organization depending on its needs
 * Backend microservices are arranged providing the following endpoints:
     #### API (handles all requests and delegates):
         - New user registration